Career Opportunities

 Time Off

 We also take a lot of time off as a firm after filing deadlines and around holidays.
 This is what we call “macro” work life balance.
-For example, July 4 in 2025 lands on a Friday.
-We will be closed on Thursday and Friday with Monday, Tuesday and Wednesday being “lite” duty, and we call Lite RWA (a time where everyone works remotely and it is light duty, low brain power stuff).
-WCG provides over 22 days of firmwide closures.
-Sure, this includes 7 holidays, but another 15+ days just because.
-That’s a month!
+For example, July 4 in 2025 landed on a Friday.
+We closed on Thursday and Friday with Monday, Tuesday and Wednesday being “lite” duty, and we called Lite RWA (a time where everyone works remotely and it is light duty, low brain power stuff).
+WCG provides over 23 days of firmwide closures.
+That’s more than a month!
+Sure, this includes 7 holidays, but another 16 days just because.

 Flexibility